hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/README.md

 # SFTasker: Salesforce DX Project Management Tool

-`sftasker` is a modern toolset designed to simplify Salesforce project management and automation.
-It streamlines complex workflows such as metadata merging and project component management, ensuring no critical configurations are lost or overwritten.
-The first command available, `merge-meta`, intelligently handles metadata merging.
+`sftasker` is a powerful SF CLI plugin designed for Salesforce Developers and Administrators.
+It helps streamline Salesforce DX project management by providing tools for tasks such as metadata merging for Profiles, Translations, and CustomLabels.
+These automation tools reduce manual effort, prevent data loss, and enhance workflow efficiency, making it easier to manage complex Salesforce projects.

 The plugin is built using the latest [**Salesforce CLI custom plugin template**](https://github.com/salesforcecli/cli/wiki/Quick-Introduction-to-Developing-sf-Plugins) and follows **best practices** in Salesforce CLI plugin development to ensure optimal performance and reliability.